First Northern Bank

-First Northern Bank is a community bank with headquarters in Dixon, California, United States founded in 1910.
-The bank serves Solano, Yolo, Sacramento, Placer and El Dorado counties with ten full service branches.
+First Northern Bank is a community bank with headquarters in Dixon, California, United States.
+It was founded in 1910.
+The bank serves Solano, Yolo, Sacramento, Placer, El Dorado, Glenn, and Colusa counties with 14 full service branches.

-The Bank's portfolio of loan includes commercial loans, agriculture loans, real estate mortgage loans, and real estate construction loans.
-Its primary lending focus is on commercial (including agricultural), construction and real estate mortgage.
+The Bank's portfolio of loans includes commercial loans, agriculture loans, real estate mortgage loans, and real estate construction loans.
+Its primary lending focus is on commercial (including agricultural), construction and real estate mortgages.